 TCL: What projects are you working on now that you’re excited about and would like to share with more people?

-Koch: On a more down-to-earth note, for the last several years, I’ve been involved, along with the rest of the LIFE faculty, in developing the Exceptional Experience Curriculum.
-My focus has been on how to integrate chiropractic philosophy and enthusiasm with all the other material taught by First Quarter faculty members and beyond.
-This approach will allow our students to receive a more integrated introduction to chiropractic that will eliminate the classic disconnect between classroom and clinic instruction that is found in most Doctor of Chiropractic programs.
-This project has been both exciting and daunting, especially at 35 years into a 40 year teaching career, innate-willing.
+Koch: On a more down-to-earth note, my focus has been on how to integrate chiropractic philosophy and enthusiasm with all the other material taught by First Quarter faculty members and beyond.
+The hope is to allow our students to receive a more integrated introduction to chiropractic that will eliminate the classic disconnect between classroom and clinic instruction that is found in most Doctor of Chiropractic programs.
+This has been both exciting and daunting, especially at 35 years into a 40 year teaching career, innate-willing.
 (And as we know, the body’s innate intelligence is 100%, but the matter has limits, or, as you may have heard it, the spirit is willing, but the flesh is weak!
 See, there’s chiropractic philosophy everywhere!)
 But reworking one’s pedagogy is a lifelong challenge that’s necessary to keep teaching fresh and vital, so there’s that!

 And, although it’s proving to be a longer, more drawn-out process than I would have thought or hoped, I continue to work on my magnum opus, Contemporary Chiropractic Principles, a more complete reworking of our core chiropractic syllogism that integrates the role of information into the definition of forces as the “link between intelligence and matter.”